 Are you the Lion, the Tin Man or the Scarecrow in a disagreement?

 • TIN MAN represents the second reaction.
 It is the ADAPTING REACTION.
 We give in to the other.
 We cave in to their demands, we collude with their negative behavior and surrender, adapting to their arguments.
 (A client of mine once reported having a dream where she hands her head — literally — over to her husband.
 This dream is a great example of TIN MAN reactivity to a spouse).
 This renders us helpless and vulnerable in the forest, like Tin Man in the film.
-10 Unmistakable Ways To Know He's Head-Over-Heels For You
+10 Unmistakable Ways To Tell If A Man Is In Love With You

 • The third way of reacting is SCARECROW.
 While LION and TIN MAN are interpersonal, SCARECROW is non-relational.
 It is the AVOIDANT REACTION.
 In this situation, a person avoids conflict, circumvents issues and holds her breath hoping that it will all go away.
 And if they can't physically run (like an abused child), they shut down like a circuit breaker that pops.
 It was this notion that Kim found the most useful in his preparation for Tig.
 This reaction is detached, like Scarecrow on a pole in the cornfield.